php-fig/per-coding-style/meta.md

 after the publication of PSR-12.
 This PER will also include clarifications on the text of PSR-12.

-The Working Group considered whether incorporating stylistic requirements found in PSR-1 was in scope.
-The Working Group determined to leave this deliberately undefined to consider in a later release.
+The question of whether to include or replace requirements from PSR-1 was examined by the Working Group.
+However it was decided to omit any such requirements for further consideration in a subsequent release.

 ### 3.2.
 Non-Goals